-- Advanced Detection applies techniques developed by Websense to discover known and emerging threats, including viruses, Trojan horses, worms, and other malicious content. - Antivirus Scanning uses antivirus definition files to identify virus-infected files. - ◆ File Sandboxing sends files that fit a profile defined by Websense Security Labs to a cloud-hosted sandbox for activation and observation.
-If a file is found to be malicious, an email alert is sent to the configured administrator that contains a description of the threat, a link to a detailed File Sandboxing report, and a link to an investigative report built from your Log Database.
+The fifth type of file analysis is File Sandboxing, which sends files that fit a profile defined by Websense Security Labs to a cloud-hosted sandbox for activation and observation.
+If a file is found to be malicious by the sandbox, an email alert is sent to the configured administrator that contains a description of the threat, a link to a detailed File Sandboxing report, and a link to an investigative report built from your Log Database.